-Have you ever been around people whose lives always seemed to be filled with drama?
+Are you around people whose lives are always filled with drama?
 Be honest.
 Are you one of those people?
-I am not talking about dealing with grief or tragedy.
-Those are different circumstances where drama is present and can’t be avoided.
+I’m not talking about dealing with current grief or tragedy.
+Those circumstances are usually unexpected and crisis is often present and can’t be avoided.
 That is not what I am referring to here.
 What I am talking about are people who live and thrive with drama constantly in their lives.

 They seem to need it.
-It is as if they have made it their identity.
+It’s as if they have made it their identity.
 They wouldn’t know what do without it in their daily lives.

 Of course, a lot of drama can exist when you live with a house full of people.
 But, even those that live alone can create their own drama.
-They do it when they feel sorry for themselves, feel guilty or anxious.
-That’s drama!
-It’s what they are creating in their minds.
+It happens when they feel sorry for themselves, feel guilty or anxious.
+They create situations that cause drama!
+They are creating it in their minds.

 Who lets drama become part of who they are?
-It is those who have been conditioned to “make a mountain out of a molehill.”
-Every experience for them needs to be filled with something that drags on and needs repeating.
-They love to talk about everyone else’s experiences as well and tell others about themselves.
-This is a form of gossip.
+It’s anyone who has been conditioned to “make a mountain out of a molehill.”
+Every experience for them is filled with something that drags on and needs repeating.
+They love to tell their story over and over and talk about everyone else’s experiences as well.
+They thrive on gossip.

-But, it’s these things that make them thrive.
-Could it be that they are so far out of touch with their own lives that they feel they must live theirs through others experiences?
+Could it be that they are so far out of touch with their own lives that they feel they must live theirs through other’s experiences?
 Or is it that they haven’t learned how to cope with their own emotions?
+Is this you?

-If you begin to become aware of this in your live it is then that you can begin to change.
-All of us must learn to accept the things that we can’t control.
+Once you become aware of drama in your life then you can begin to change.
+All must learn to accept the things which can not be controlled or changed.
 This was a necessary step in my recovery after the death of my former husband.
 I had to accept that he died by suicide and I wasn’t the one to blame.
 Mine is an extreme example but it was the catalyst to my transformation.

 On a smaller scale we must accept many minor adversities in life, such as missing a train or bus or missing a store-sale.
 These are not life threatening situations and don’t impact us in the long run.
 Yet often times we can make drama out of them.

 Have you asked yourself lately whether you create too much drama in your life?
-If you believe that you have and are tired of it then you can begin to change.
+If this is you then you can begin to change.
 Don’t wait for a tragedy to occur.
 Realize that drama is robbing you of your inner peace and the ability to live in the NOW.

-The choice is really yours.
 Only you can begin the process of self-awareness.
-Once you do, then drama will no longer appeal to you and you will discover that you won’t want to be in the presence of others who constantly live with it in their lives.
+Once you do, then drama will no longer appeal to you and you will discover that you won’t want to be in the presence of others who constantly live with it in theirs.